Basques: Basketball

 The Basque Country also features several professional basketball teams, the most notable of which is Saski Baskonia from Vitoria-Gasteiz, one of the 11 clubs that own stakes in Euroleague Basketball, the company that operates the continent-wide EuroLeague and EuroCup.
 They are currently joined in the Spanish top flight, Liga ACB, by Bilbao Basket, with the two clubs involved in a longstanding rivalry.
-Another club from the Basque Country, Gipuzkoa Basket from Donostia, currently plays in the second-level LEB Oro.
+Another club from the Basque Country, Gipuzkoa Basket from San Sebastián, currently plays in the second-level LEB Oro.

 Rugby union

 Rugby union is a popular sport among French Basques, with major clubs Biarritz Olympique and Aviron Bayonnais traditional powerhouses in the premier division of French Rugby (the Top 14).
-Biarritz regularly play Champions Cup matches, especially knockout matches, at Estadio Anoeta in San Sebastian.
+Biarritz regularly play Champions Cup matches, especially knockout matches, at Estadio Anoeta in San Sebastián.
 Games between the Basque clubs and Catalan club USA Perpignan are always hard fought.

 Professional cycling

 Cycling is popular and the professional cycling team, partly sponsored by the Basque Government participated in the UCI World Tour division until 2014.
 Known for their orange tops and hill-climbing ability, their fans were famous for lining the famous Pyrenean climbs in the Tour de France, in support of their compatriots.

-Each April the week-long Tour of the Basque Country showcases the beautiful rolling Basque countryside.
-Miguel Indurain, born in Villava is one of the most celebrated cyclists in the world having won 5 consecutive Tours de France.
+Each April, the week-long Tour of the Basque Country route features the region's countryside.
+Miguel Induráin, born in Villava-Atarrabia, is widely regarded as one of cycling's most successful riders, having won 5 consecutive Tours de France titles.